Chinese Expeditionary Force: Background

 In July 1937, the Empire of Japan launched a full-scale invasion of China, and soon isolated the country from the rest of the world.
 The Chinese resistance led by Nationalist leader Chiang Kai-shek in Chongqing was heavily dependent on the supply line through the Burma Road, which reopened in October 1940.
 The United States was shipping materials to support Chinese resistance by late 1941 as part of the Lend-Lease policy.
 To cut off the Chinese supply line, the Imperial Japanese Army began to plan the invasion of Burma.
-From 1942-1944, 98 percent of all US lend lease to China went directly to US Army units in China, not the Chinese military.
+From 1942 to 1944, 98 percent of all US lend lease to China went directly to US Army units in China, not the Chinese military.

 In December 1941, the surprise attack on Pearl Harbor by the Empire of Japan was immediately followed by the invasion of British colonies of Malaya and Burma.
 The Second Sino-Japanese War consequently merged with the Second World War, and the China-Burma-India theatre was established with increasing American support.
 The British Empire, however, was preoccupied with the war in the European theatre, and was unable to divert any resources to protect their colonial interests, in particular over British India.
 To secure Chinese participation in Burma against the Japanese, Britain and China signed a joint agreement in December 1941 concerning the mutual defense of the Burma Road.
 This agreement led to the creation of the Sino-British alliance and the Chinese Expeditionary Force.